 When the application is started for the first time, the specified demo users are created automatically.

-The user switcher is only shown and the demo users are only created when running your application locally on your development machine, or when running in a sandbox.
+The demo users are only created and shown when running your application locally on your development machine, or when running in a Free App environment.

 2 Enabling Demo Users